-I have been working with a lovely 9 year old boy who has always found it a bit of a challenge to make and keep friends.
+I have been working with a lovely 9 year old boy who has always found it a bit of a challenge to make and keep friends & his parents have been working with me remotely as they are worried about how the social isolation during lock down will affect his confidence & friendships.

-He keeps thinking that there is something wrong with him and it reminded me of an exercise on my training to become an NLP Master Practitioner where someone came up to me to elicit my strategy for ‘making friends’ as I apparently do that very easily.
+This great little boy kept thinking that there was something wrong with him, and it reminded me of an exercise on my training to become an NLP Master Practitioner where someone came up to me to elicit my strategy for ‘making friends’ as I apparently do that very easily.

 This was an interesting exercise as I make friends without thinking so it got me pondering.